flutter/website/src/development/packages-and-plugins/developing-packages.md

 ```

 Note that as shown here, an app-facing package can have
-some platforms implementated within the package,
+some platforms implemented within the package,
 and others in endorsed federated implementations.

 ### Step 1: Create the package